webrecorder/browsertrix/docs/index.md

 # Home

-Welcome to the Browsertrix Cloud official user guide and developer docs.
+Welcome to the Browsertrix official user guide and developer docs.
 These docs will contain the following sections.

-- [Deployment Guide](deploy/index.md) — How to install and deploy Browsertrix Cloud on your local machine, or in the cloud.
+- [Deployment Guide](deploy/index.md) — How to install and deploy Browsertrix on your local machine, or in the cloud.
-- [Developer Docs](develop/index.md) — Information on developing Browsertrix Cloud itself.
+- [Developer Docs](develop/index.md) — Information on developing Browsertrix itself.
-- [User Guide](user-guide/index.md) — Instructions and reference for using Browsertrix Cloud.
+- [User Guide](user-guide/index.md) — Instructions and reference for using Browsertrix.

-If you are unfamiliar with Browsertrix Cloud, please check out [our website](https://browsertrix.cloud), or the main repository at [https://github.com/webrecorder/browsertrix-cloud](https://github.com/webrecorder/browsertrix-cloud)
+If you are unfamiliar with Browsertrix, please check out [our website](https://browsertrix.cloud), or the main repository at [https://github.com/webrecorder/browsertrix-cloud](https://github.com/webrecorder/browsertrix-cloud)

 Our docs are still under construction.
 If you find something missing, chances are we haven't gotten around to writing that part yet.
 If you find typos or something isn't clear or seems incorrect, please open an [issue](https://github.com/webrecorder/browsertrix-cloud/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) and we'll try to make sure that your questions get answered here in the future!